 \subsection{Moir\'e Phonons and Excitons in Twisted Heterostructures.}

 The formation of moiré superlattices in twisted TMDs not only redefines the electronic and excitonic bands, but can also dramatically modify the lattice dynamics~\cite{Guo2023pseudo,Du2019,Lin2018moire,Parzefall2021moire,Shinokita2021resonant,Chuang2022,Rahman2022,Lim2023modulation,Jürgens2024,Li2025moire,Santos2025enhanced}.
 The periodic modulation of the atomic registry gives rise to moiré-folded phonons that originate from the zone folding of the phonon dispersion into the mini Brillouin zone.
-These moiré-induced lattice vibrations have been experimentally observed~\cite{Shinokita2021resonant,Rahman2022,Pimenta2023pressure} and exhibit both frequency shifts and Raman intensity enhancement as a function of twist angle.
+These moiré-induced lattice vibrations have been experimentally observed~\cite{Shinokita2021resonant,Rahman2022,Pimenta2023pressure} to exhibit both frequency shifts and Raman intensity enhancement as a function of twist angle.
 Importantly, moiré phonons can couple selectively to excitonic transitions, providing a unique spectroscopic fingerprint of the moiré potential and its symmetry.
 This coupling can manifest in resonant Raman scattering processes or phonon-assisted exciton relaxation, offering new pathways to probe exciton localisation and inter-well dynamics within the moiré landscape.
+Chiral phonons have also been demonstrated to flip the angular momentum of excitons~\cite{Delhomme2020flipping}.
 Moreover, the phononic properties of moiré materials can be actively tuned through external parameters such as pressure, strain, and electrostatic gating.
 Combined with valleytronics and twistronics, these control knobs allow for dynamic modulation of moiré phonon spectra and their interactions with excitons, enabling new regimes of exciton-phonon physics.

 Moiré excitons are not exclusive to TMD heterobilayers.
 Indeed, under hydrostatic pressure, the twisted bilayer graphene also supports tightly bound excitons as shown in Ref.~\cite{Duarte2024moire}.
 Solving the Bethe-Salpeter equation on top of GW-corrected electronic bands, they show that their quasiparticle properties, namely the binding energy, spatial extend, and dipole moment, can be controlled externally.